-'''

-terminate_statement ::=

-[ label : ] terminate ;
+terminate\statement ::= [ label : ] terminate ;

-'''
+A terminate statement is only allowed within the statement part of a process body.
 Termination of a process involves the following actions:

-- The process waits until all processes that depend on it have terminated. - The drivers of the process are disconnected from the signals that they drive. - The formal ports are disassociated from the actual signals and channels.
+- The process waits until all processes that depend on it have terminated. - The drivers of the process are disconnected from the signals that they drive.
+It is an error if any of these signals are not guarded signals. - The formal ports are disassociated from the actual signals and channels.